Morpho-lang/morpho/README.md

 ```
 brew update
 brew tap morpho-lang/morpho
-brew install morpho morpho-cli morpho-morphoview
+brew install morpho morpho-cli morpho-morphoview morpho-morphopm
 ```

-If you need to uninstall morpho, simply open a terminal and type `brew uninstall morpho-cli morpho-morphoview morpho`.
+If you need to uninstall morpho, simply open a terminal and type `brew uninstall morpho-morphopm morpho-cli morpho-morphoview morpho`.
 It's very important to uninstall the homebrew morpho in this way before attempting to install from source as below.

 ### Install from source